As I was perusing through my email the other day, I happened

 discovered her kryptonite…

-So what does the rash look like?
-As with all things, a poison
+So what does a poison ivy rash look like?
+As with all things, a

-ivy rash can present quite differently from person to person.
-A
+the rash can present quite differently from person to person, and

 small raised bumps that resemble pimples.
 Reportedly the most

 irritating symptom of them all: INTENSE ITCHING.
 From what we hear,